tinybirdco/weather-data-api/README.md

 ```
 ### Node 2 named ``select_sensor_type``

 Here we support the ``sensor_type`` query parameter.
 When used, just that data type is selected, along with the timestamp and site_name attributes.
 Note that 'wind' is a special case and two data types are returned (speed and direction).
+"Special cases" often result in confusion and 'special' code, so this should be updated to have separate wind_dir and wind_vel as sensor_type otpions.

 ```sql
 %